jaschaephraim/lrserver/README.md

 func Reload(file string)
 ```

-Reload sends a reload request to the next incoming WebSocket connection.
+Reload sends a reload request on the next client connection.

 ```go
 func Alert(msg string)
 ```

-Alert sends an alert request to the next incoming WebSocket connection.
+Alert sends an alert request on the next client connection.

 ### Variables ###